 A transcript is an exact copy of a student's permanent academic record at the time it is issued.
 Central Alabama Community College transcripts include the student's complete record at Central Alabama.
-In compliance with the Family Educational Rights and Privacy Act, the College does not release transcripts of a student's work except upon the student's written request unless an educational or governmental office has a lawful need for the information.
+In compliance with the Family Educational Rights and Privacy Act, the College does not release transcripts of a student's work except upon the student's online request unless an educational or governmental office has a lawful need for the information.

 Transcripts received from other schools and colleges become the property of Central Alabama Community College and copies will not be released.
-Central Alabama Community College will accept FAX transcripts for advising purposes only.
+Central Alabama Community College will accept emailed secondary transcripts provided they are official, signed, and sent from an authorized local educational agency official (principal, guidance counselor, etc.) Central Alabama Community College will accept FAX or unofficial e-mailed transcripts for advising purposes only.